• Skip to primary navigation

 9. Add the pumpkin to the batter and mix on low until combined.

-11. Pour the batter into the prepared loaf pan (affiliate link) and cans.
+11. Pour the batter into the prepared loaf pan and cans.
 Fill them ⅔ to ¾ full, leaving enough room for the bread to expand and rise as it bakes.
-Place the pans on a sheet pan (affiliate link) to capture any batter that might bake over the top of the pan.
+Place the pans on a sheet pan to capture any batter that might bake over the top of the pan.
 Bake 50-60 minutes.
 Halfway through baking, tent the bread with aluminum foil to prevent the top from burning.

 12. The pumpkin bread is finished when a toothpick inserted in the middle of the bread comes out clean.
 The cooking time may vary depending on your oven.
 Therefore, start checking the bread at 50 minutes.